-The Association of Christian Schools International (ACSI) and AdvancED (formerly North Central Association Commission on Accreditation and School Improvement) accredits Worthington Christian Schools.
-Every five years WCS is reevaluated, and we are currently preparing for an accreditation visit in the fall of 2017 by a joint accreditation visiting team of eight educators.
-This team will evaluate every aspect of our school and make a recommendation to both accreditation commissions.
+The Association of Christian Schools International (ACSI) and AdvancED (formerly North Central Association Commission on Accreditation and School Improvement) accredits Worthington Christian Schools (WC).
+Every five years WC is reevaluated.

 Following is an overview of the ACSI accreditation standards.
 For more in-depth information: